verneylmavt/st-kjv-vis/README.md

 I acknowledge the use of the following datasets, which have been instrumental in conducting the research and developing this project:

-### The King James Bible
+### King James Version Bible

 - **Source**: [https://www.kaggle.com/datasets/kk99807/the-king-james-bible](https://www.kaggle.com/datasets/kk99807/the-king-james-bible)
 - **License**: Creative Commons 1.0
-- **Description**: This dataset contains the full text of The King James Bible, one of the most widely read and referenced translations of the Bible.
+- **Description**: This dataset contains the full text of King James Version Bible, one of the most widely read and referenced translations of the Bible.

 ### OpenBible.info - Bible Geocoding